jwithington/personal-goals/happy-moments/happy-moments.md

 031816
 ---
 The view of Mt.
-Hood from the 17th floor of the Fox Tower.
+Hood from the 17th floor of the Fox Tower // so much Valeria with Chris!

 031916
 ---